Universality for two-dimensional critical cellular automata: The upper bound for balanced families

+for any $x \in T$.
+It is easy to see that a $p' := p/C^2$-random subset $A' \subset S$ is stochastically dominated by a $p$-random subset $A \subset \Z_n^2$ (simply project to the torus), so it will suffice to prove the claim in $S$, with a (different) sufficiently large constant $\lambda$.\footnote{We are grateful to the referee for suggesting this simple and elegant way of dealing with the `wrap-around' on the torus.}

-To avoid some technical issues, let us `sprinkle' the initially infected sites in two rounds; that is, we take $A^{(1)}$ and $A^{(2)}$ to be independent $p$-random subsets of $\Z^2$, and define the set of infected sites to be $A = A^{(1)} \cup A^{(2)}$.
-Strictly speaking this means we are including sites in $A$ with probability $2p-p^2$, but this is permissible because we have freedom over the infection probability up to a constant factor.
-We use the first round of sprinkling to find an almost internally filled copy of $D_m$, where $m:=(\log t)^3$, such that the corresponding copy of $D_{t^{1/3}}$ contains the origin, and the second round to show that the copy of $D_m$ grows (with high probability) to fill the copy of $D_{t^{1/3}}$.
-This will be enough to prove the theorem, because even if the sites in the copy of $D_{t^{1/3}}$ are infected one-by-one, the total time taken will be $O(t^{2/3})<t$.
+To prove the result in $S$, we `sprinkle' the initially infected sites in two rounds; that is, we take $A^{(1)}$ and $A^{(2)}$ to be independent $p$-random subsets of $S$, and redefine the set of initially infected sites to be $A' = A^{(1)} \cup A^{(2)}$ (losing another factor of $2$).
+We use the first round of sprinkling to find an almost internally filled droplet $x + D_k$ for some $x \in T$, where $k := (\log n)^3$, and the second round to show that this copy of $D_k$ grows (with high probability) to fill $x + D_m$, and hence $[n]^2$.

 Let us define the following events: